 Especially dirty spots may need to be washed using a rotating scrub brush.
 The soft inner-bristles of the brush are propelled by water pressure from the power washer, and will easily take care of heavy stains.

-Use a low-medium pressure spray pattern when rinsing the detergent.
-Wood is soft, and you don't want to cause any damage to the surface of your fence.
-A fan-pattern with moderate pressure is a good bet to cover medium-large areas.
+Use a low-to-medium pressure spray pattern when rinsing the detergent.
+Wood is soft, and you don't want to cause any damage or streaking on the surface of your fence.
+A fan pattern with moderate pressure is a good bet to cover medium-large areas.

 Repeat the process of applying detergent and rinsing it clean for each section of fencing.
-Applying detergent to the entire fence prior to rinsing will cause the detergent to be absorbed and dry onto the fence.
+Applying detergent to the entire fence prior to rinsing will cause the detergent to be absorbed and dry onto the fence before you get to spray it off.
 You don't want this to happen.
 Keep the detergent wet until it's rinsed away to prevent spots and streaks from the detergent.

 After pressure washing your fence, let it dry for at least 48 hours.
 You want to allow enough time for all of the absorbed water to evaporate from the wood so it doesn't get sealed in.